Caladium

 Repot the Caladium once a year, preferably in spring.
 Use a pot at least 20% larger than the previous one and fill it with universal potting soil.
 This gives the roots room to grow and helps prevent root rot.

 Looking for a beautiful and healthy Caladium?
 At Green Bubble you've come to the right place!
-We work directly with growers, so we always deliver fresh and high-quality plants.
-Order easily in our web shop and we'll deliver your Caladium to your home for free.
-Would you like to have a beautiful Caladium in your home?
+We work directly with growers, so we always deliver fresh and high quality plants.
+Order easily in our webshop and we'll deliver your Caladium free of charge.
+Do you want to get a beautiful Caladium in your home?
 Join the Green Bubble!